The flow of content:

 - Reduces human error

 Inventory automation is now used by retailers and sellers for smooth operation.
-As the number of retailers and products are increasing in the market, the highly stressed human force finds it difficult to keep pace with the competency.
+As the number of retailers and products is increasing in the market, the highly stressed human force finds it challenging to keep pace with the competency.

-Having an automated inventory system ease a sellers life, as he/she don’t have to worry about getting out of stock – because the inventory management software automatically reorders the inventory, whose inventory level is low or has reached a threshold.
+Having an automated inventory system ease a seller’s life, as he/she doesn’t have to worry about getting out of stock – because the inventory management software automatically re-orders the inventory, whose inventory level is low or has reached a threshold.

-What to do if you went out of stock?
+What to do if you go out of stock?

-Above points were regarding how to avoid/prevent stock outs.
+The above points were regarding how to avoid/prevent stock-outs.
 But what a seller would do when the selling product actually goes out of stock.
-Here are a few tips to tackle “out of stock” situations.
+Here are a few tips for tackling “out of stock” situations.

 Tell customers where they can buy the item offline